 SDLC is a framework that defines tasks performed at every step during the process of software and systems development.
 Development teams follow this structure within the software organization.
 It is composed of a detailed plan discussing how to develop, maintain, test, and replace any kind of software.
 This methodology is used to improve the quality of resulting programs and the overall development process.

-Listed below are the six SDLC methodologies used by developers, and the sizable advantages you and your business can get from them.
+Listed below are the six SDLC methodologies used by software developers, and the sizable advantages you and your business can get from them.

 Even though it’s one of the oldest SDLC models, the waterfall approach is still widely used.
 It features a rigid framework that demands all system requirements be defined from the beginning of a project.
 Developers can only start the design and development stages once all prerequisites have been identified and categorized.